This article was updated June, 30, 2023.

-At this time, no. SIGMA does not currently create lenses in these lens mounts.
-In the case of Canon and Nikon, we suggest using OEM mount adapters to pair our Canon EF or Nikon F mount lenses with their growing selection of mirrorless cameras.
+In the case of Canon and Nikon, however, we do also suggest using OEM mount adapters to pair our Canon EF or Nikon F mount lenses with their growing selection of mirrorless cameras.
 Third-party mount adapters are also available, including some for Fujifilm cameras, however SIGMA does not test third-party adapters and cannot guarantee compatibility.

 Does SIGMA offer adapters for pairing SIGMA lenses with Canon EOS R, Nikon Z or Fujifilm X camera bodies?

 Currently, no. Most current SIGMA lenses in Canon EF mount are compatible with the Canon EF-EOS R Mount Adapter (click here for full list).
 Most current SIGMA lenses in Nikon F mount are compatible with the Nikon FTZ adapter (click here for full list).
 There is no OEM option for adapting any lenses to work with Fujifilm camera bodies.

 Mount Conversion Service allows for SIGMA lenses to be switched between released versions of a given lens.